UNCLASSIFIED (U)

 (c) Wages: The contract must state the hourly/weekly/monthly wage (prevailing or no less than minimum rate) to be paid to the personal domestic worker and the frequency with which the worker will be paid, which must be at least once a month.
 It must also state that deductions (e.g., food, lodging, etc.) may not be taken from the wages, except for deductions required by local law (e.g. social security) or requested by the employee (such as repayment of a salary advance) or where such deductions are allowed because the employee who provides lodging pays for the lodging with personal funds.
 Employees living in no-cost government-provided housing or in government-subsidized housing may not deduct lodging expenses from wages, nor may they pay a reduced minimum wage for live-in domestic workers, even if such deductions or such a rate is available under local law.
 Deductions for lodging or payment of a reduced minimum wage for live-in domestic workers where available under local law are permissible only for employees who provide lodging for domestic workers in housing paid for with personal funds.
 The contract must include a provision for severance and/or separation payments on termination of employment, if required by local law.

 (d) Overtime work: The contract must state that any hours worked in excess of the normal working hours are considered overtime.
 The contract must clearly state the rate for overtime work.
 The rate for overtime must be at least as much as the hourly rate paid for normal working hours and must be consistent with local law requirements.
-Hours the personal domestic worker is required to stay in the residence because he or she has to be “on stand by” are considered work/overtime hours and must be paid as such.
+Hours the personal domestic worker is required to stay in the residence because the personal domestic worker has to be “on stand by” are considered work/overtime hours and must be paid as such.
 Where local law and contractual terms permit, the employer may authorize compensatory time in lieu of overtime, provided the employee is given sufficient opportunity to utilize compensatory time off that is earned.

 (e) Possession of identity and personal documents: The contract must state that all identity, travel, and personal documents, including the passport and visa must remain in the sole possession of the personal domestic worker.